2022-23 game bird hunting forecast

 Fee pheasant hunting at wildlife areas

-ODFW stocks pheasants at these western Oregon wildlife areas as there are few natural pheasants in the region.
-To hunt, you need a license, upland bird validation, HIP validation and $17 western Oregon fee pheasant permit.
-The bag limit is two roosters.
-See regulations for more details.
+ODFW stocks pheasants at these western Oregon wildlife areas – a region where there are few natural birds.
+To hunt, you need a license, upland bird validation, HIP validation and $17 western Oregon fee pheasant permit, which allows you to harvest two birds.
+Still not convinced?
+Check out these 7 reasons to consider a fee pheasant hunt.

 - Fern Ridge, Eugene: Sept.
-13-Oct.
-10 (East and West Coyote, Fisher Butte and Royal Amazon Units)
+12-Oct.
+9 (East and West Coyote, Fisher Butte and Royal Amazon Units)

-Weather conditions in spring and early summer can be a primary driver for upland bird chick survival.
-This spring and summer were relatively warm and dry, so chick survival should have been good.
-Considering Coos County has had pretty good conditions for chick survival for most of the past several years, overall abundance of mountain quail, California quail and ruffed grouse is good.
+Weather conditions in spring and early summer can be a primary driver for upland bird chick survival and chick survival tends to drive overall abundance of birds in local populations.
+This spring was very wet and winter-like conditions extended late into the spring.
+These conditions were not likely to be positive for the survival of chicks.
+Considering Coos County has had pretty good conditions for chick survival most years over the past several years, overall abundance of mountain quail, California quail and ruffed grouse is good.
+In addition, quite a few broods that appear to be the result of late nesting attempts are being see.

 Wild turkey populations have been increasing steadily for the past several years.
-Turkey broods are at about five poults per brood, which is pretty good for the Oregon coast and may explain increasing turkey populations in the county.
+Recent turkey broods have had about five poults per brood, which is pretty good for the Oregon coast and may explain increasing turkey populations in the county.
 Hunters will find most turkeys in and around private agricultural lands, which is their traditional habitat choice.
 However, one of the best ways to locate wild turkeys is to cruise forest roads looking for tracks, droppings and feathers.
 With the apparent expansion of turkeys locally, searching for birds in forest lands adjacent to agricultural lands is worth the time spent.

 Douglas County hunters should see a good year for mountain and California quail.
 Surveys showed brood production/survival was above the five-year average.
 Also, observations after the survey period indicate good brood survival and plenty of coveys, especially on the west side of the county.